Matt Hoverman: Others

-Also a classically trained actor, Hoverman has worked with some of the industry's top directors (Joseph Chaikin, John Rando, Anne Bogart, etc.), on national tours (The Acting Company), off-B’way (Women's Project), in major regional theatres (Yale Rep, La Jolla Playhouse), on TV (Late Night w/Conan O’Brien) and in many commercials.
-He also provides the voices for several characters on animated series such as Yu-Gi-Oh! and Teenage Mutant Ninja Turtles.
+Hoverman has worked with directors like Joseph Chaikin, John Rando, and Anne Bogart, on national tours and in many commercials.
+He is also a voice actor for animated series such as Yu-Gi-Oh! and Teenage Mutant Ninja Turtles.

-A widely respected teacher, Hoverman has midwived the creation of over 200 solo shows in his popular GO-SOLO workshops, including winners of the 2005, 2009, 2010, 2012 & 2013 FringeNYC Best Solo Show Awards.
-His teaching is the subject of a NY Times feature article and the documentary SOLO by Shannon Romines.
+Hoverman has assisted in the creation of over 200 solo shows in his Go-Solo workshops, including winners of the 2005, 2009, 2010, 2012 & 2013 FringeNYC Best Solo Show Awards.

-Raised in West Redding, Connecticut by two transplanted Iowans, Hoverman studied playwriting at Brown University in Paula Vogel's graduate workshop as an undergrad (BA in theatre) and acting at the University of California, San Diego (MFA in Acting).
+Raised in West Redding, Connecticut by two transplanted Iowans, he studied playwriting at Brown University in Paula Vogel's graduate workshop as an undergrad (BA in theatre) and acting at the University of California, San Diego (MFA in acting).

-Member: SAG-AFTRA, AEA, ASCAP and the Dramatists Guild.
+He is a member of SAG-AFTRA, AEA, ASCAP and the Dramatists Guild.